MichaelProjects/depploy/README.md

 ```bash
 depploy run
 ```
-and depploy searches in the current directory for a:
+and depploy searches in the current directory for a (any file extionsion like yml, toml, yaml, ini):
+- conf
+- config
+- Cargo

+the config needs to contain following keys:

-- conf.toml
+- name
-- Cargo.toml
+- version

 more configuration file are coming.